Optimizory/vrest-ng-cli/README.md

                     Please note that if file already exists, that will be overwritten.
                     By default it will be the `vrest_logs/logs.[json|xml|csv]` in current directory.
+--logscriptpath   : Valid if logger value is `custom`.
+Provide file path of
+                    the logger script to generate custom formatted output.
+--stoponerror     : Specify 0 if you don't want to stop on error.
+Specify 1
---help            : To see this help.
+                    if you want to stop on first error.
+Otherwise specify any number if you want to stop the execution after the specified number of failed executions.     [default: 0] --help            : To see this help.
 ```